Wałbrzych pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Wałbrzych tomorrow?

-On 26 June 2026, pollen conditions in Wałbrzych will be different from today, with cypress, grass continuing to decline
+On 17 July 2026, pollen conditions in Wałbrzych will be different from today, with grass at high levels and cypress continuing to decline

 Is pollen expected to decrease in Wałbrzych this week?